clean-code-craft-tcq-1/test-for-analytics-sembooooo/README.md

 1. Write the number of breaches to the PDF from a csv containing positive and negative readings.
 1. Write "No breaches found" to the PDF when the csv doesnt contain any breaches.
 1. Verify if PDF is stored on the server location after analysis.
-1. Verify if the user is notified with appropriate message if the server to store CSV/PDF is not accessible for reading.
+1. Verify if the appropriate user is notified with appropriate message if the server to store CSV/PDF is not accessible for reading.
-1. Verify if the user is notified with appropriate message if the server to store CSV/PDF is not accessible for writing.
+1. Verify if the appropriate user is notified with appropriate message if the server to store CSV/PDF is not accessible for writing.
 1. Verify if the notification is sent after every new PDF generation.
 1. Verify if the user is notified with appropriate message if the Notification medium is not being sent.
 1. Verify if the data is written to PDF in the "defined" Format.
     _Remark: My intention here is not to verify the third party converters but the way we are using the third party PDF_
     _generators_
 1. Verify if only one month telemetrics is stored in CSV.
 1. Verify if battery telemetrics is stored in proper format in CSV.
-   By format i mean, every sample of the data should be having date and time stamp.
+   By format i mean, every sample of the data should be having date and time stamp for analysis function.
-   The data should be depicted in a predefined (agreed) format.
+   As the CSV is now an interface, the data should be depicted in a predefined (agreed) format.
+1. Verify if new PDF is stored every week.
+ _(still the requirement is ambigious to me.
+Please find the remark in ```doubt in the above requirements``` section)_

 ### Recognize Fakes and Reality

 Consider the tests for each functionality below.
 In those tests, identify inputs and outputs.
 Enter one part that's real and another part that's faked/mocked.

-#### Few points on the below table :Srikar Sana
-_On the first glance seeing your comments i understood that test under discussion is not unit test._
-_But some times , according to my little experience, few things can be verified at unit test level too._
-_So I would like to give my answer with an explanation in two piece format, one for UT and one more for higher level test._
-_I am not really sure if this is even allowed. lol.
-I feel like i am changing question paper._

-__Test under discussion : HIGHER LEVEL TEST__

 | Functionality            | Input                                      | Output                                        | Faked/mocked part
 |--------------------------|--------------------------------------------|-----------------------------------------------|---